RoderickNi/NSFinder/README.md

 THANKS FOR USING NASFinder!
 ```
 # Additional information
+Please input the path of reference sequence file (.fasta): (Uppercase indicates exon; Lowercase indicates non-exon)
-Frequency greater than or equal to : (Only nonsynonymous substitutions greater than or equal to this frequency are displayed.)
+Frequency greater than or equal to：(Only nonsynonymous substitutions greater than or equal to this frequency are displayed.)